-Being diagnosed with Hidradenitis Suppurativa can be a very scary thing.
-There isn’t a whole lot that people know about it which means a lot of the time, the important questions you have about the skin condition can remain unanswered.
+FIrstly, being diagnosed with Hidradenitis Suppurativa can be a very scary thing.
+Secondly, there isn’t a whole lot known about HS.
+Therefore the important questions you have about the skin condition can remain unanswered.

-The only thing scarier than being diagnosed yourself is your child be diagnosed with Hidradenitis Suppurativa.
+Certainly the only thing scarier than being diagnosed yourself is your child being diagnosed with Hidradenitis Suppurativa.

-Here are a few things you can do to help your child live with Hidradenitis Suppurativa:
+So here are a few things you can do to help your child manage their Hidradenitis Suppurativa:

 Learn all you can about HS

-As HS is not a very well-known disease, the chances are your child won’t have heard of it before being diagnosed.
-Or even if they have heard of it, now that they are diagnosed, they are sure to have a lot of questions.
+Becasue HS is not a very well-known disease, the chances are your child won’t have heard of it before being diagnosed.
+And even if they have heard of it, now that they are diagnosed, they will subsequently have a lot of questions.
 Learn what you can about the skin condition and be a source of knowledge for them.
 This will be a huge comfort to them to know that their parent has some of the answers for them.

-We have loads of HS blogs that you can learn from to get you started.
+We have created informative and helpful HS articles that you can learn from to get you started.

 Encourage them to research it